sittim/vim-white/README.md

 ![Logo][logo]

-Light and dark vim colorscheme, shamelessly stolen from atom (another excellent text editor). **One** supports *true colors* and falls back gracefully and automatically if your environment does not support this feature.
+Light vim colorscheme, shamelessly stolen from atom (another excellent text editor). **One** supports *true colors* and falls back gracefully and automatically if your environment does not support this feature.

 ## Vim Airline theme